Team Contact Information:

 Hunt earned his Bachelor’s degree in business administration and a Master’s degree in education from Baylor University where he spent four years on the basketball team.
 He was a four-year letterman and a three-year starter for the Bears from 1987-91 and helped lead his team to both the NCAA and NIT tournaments.
 Following his graduation, Hunt played professional basketball in the Caribbean and Mexico.

-A native of Tallulah, Louisiana, Hunt has spent time in Asia, Lithuania and South Africa during recent offseasons as a part of the NBA’s Basketball Without Borders – the global basketball development and community outreach program that uses the sport of basketball to influence positive social change.
+A native of Tallulah, Louisiana, Hunt has spent time in Asia, Russia, Lithuania and South Africa during recent offseasons as a part of the NBA’s Basketball Without Borders – the global basketball development and community outreach program that uses the sport of basketball to influence positive social change.

 Hunt (born Dec.
 15, 1969) and his wife, Carmen, have a daughter, Braya, and a son, Miles.